Alishajindal/federated-learning-he/README.md

 ## Future Work

-* Containerized deployment using Docker and Kubernetes
+* Deployment using Docker and Kubernetes
-* Multi-node federated training setup
+* Multi-node federated learning setup
 * Optimization of encryption latency and memory usage

 ---